By Alisha Kadam

 Instead, modern wildlife management focuses on “aversive conditioning”, which is a non-lethal control method.This practice attempts to change an animal’s behaviour by making all human-coyote encounters unpleasant for the animal.
 For example, an initiative started in Edmonton in 2020 involves groups of volunteers who patrol coyote-prone neighbourhoods in the city.
 Upon encountering a coyote, if the animal doesn’t flee when approached, volunteers will throw tennis balls in the animal’s direction, wave sticks and generally make a ruckus so that the coyotes associate humans with fear (5).
 Strategies similar to this have worked in other North American cities.

 What to do if you come across a coyote?

 Although coyotes in Alberta are a fairly common sight, attacks from coyotes are extremely rare.
-There have been no deaths in Canada as a result of a coyote attack.
+There has been one recorded death in Canada as a result of a coyote attack.